-Tool developed to predict violence and aggression in children and teensJune 13th, 2011 in Psychology & Psychiatry /
+Tool developed to predict violence and aggression in children and teensJune 13, 2011 in Medicine & Health / Psychology & Psychiatry

 Researchers at Cincinnati Children's Hospital Medical Center have developed a tool to rapidly assess the risk of aggressive and violent behavior by children and adolescents hospitalized on psychiatric units.
 Ultimately, they hope to use the questionnaire to improve treatment and prevention of aggressive behavior in schools and in the community.

 A study providing preliminary validation of the Brief Rating of the Child and Adolescent Aggression (BRACHA) tool is published online in the Journal of the American Academy of Psychiatry and the Law.